-If you’re planning your wedding for December 31 and are looking for a way to incorporate celebration of the new year into your wedding, we’ve got five ideas we’ve picked up from our years of experience as a wedding planner in Lowell, IN that we know will help make your New Year’s wedding and reception one nobody will ever forget.
+If you’re planning your wedding for December 31 and are looking for a way to incorporate celebration of the new year into your wedding, we’ve got five ideas we’ve picked up from our years of experience as a wedding planner in Northwest Indiana that we know will help make your New Year’s wedding and reception one nobody will ever forget.

 New Year’s Eve props

 The reception photo booth has been a trend at weddings for years now.
 One great idea for incorporating celebration of New Year’s into the celebration of your wedding is to include traditional New Year’s props—crowns and tiaras, glittery hats, glasses with the new year on them, boas and confetti poppers can help people have a little bit of fun with their photos, incorporating the festivities of the new year.

 Wedding planners generally suggest you remove clocks from your reception area, as you don’t want people thinking about the time at your wedding or your reception.
 You don’t want to encourage anyone to leave early, and you don’t want people thinking about the time, because you don’t want anyone to be that bored!
 But you can make an exception at a New Year’s Eve wedding, where a countdown can be a nice addition.
 The clock doesn’t take center stage until the midnight hour approaches, so you won’t be at risk of losing anyone’s attention.

 Champagne at midnight

 Perhaps the best way to celebrate the new year is with champagne, champagne, champagne.
 We suggest that at the moment of the ball dropping, you and your guests share a little toast to you, the couple, and to the new year and all the hope it holds.